bencool0x0/Stanford-Machine-Learning/README.md

 # Stanford-Machine-Learning
 my code for the Stanford ML class

 Some of the code isn't mine, such as the plotData and submit files.
-However, I included them because they're used for running the overall tests.
+However, I included them because they're used for running the overall tests (ex1 and ex1_multi).

-I will mention if I didn't write the code in the descriptions
+Code not in the ex1 folder isn't written by me.

 This is my first time working with Octave and Machine Learning, how exciting!